John Fraser (botanist)

-Family and early life
+Early life

-Family

 Fraser was born during the Age of Enlightenment at Tomnacross, the Aird, Inverness-shire on 14 October 1750.
 His father was Donald Fraser, (a.k.a.
 Donald Down, a patronymic descriptive of hair colour traditional amongst the Scots Highlanders); his mother was Mary McLean, and his siblings included a brother James (b.
 16 March 1753) and sister Christiana (b.
 5 December 1756).
-Fraser's eldest son John Jr. (c.
-1779–1852) continued in his father's footsteps as a plant hunter after Fraser's death and became a respected nurseryman in his own right (ALS 1848).
-John Jr. also owned the Hermitage Nursery at Ramsgate (1817–1835) and when he retired he sold his nursery to William Curtis in 1835.
-John Jr. met with the celebrated American botanist Asa Gray in 1839, early on in Gray's career, and ultimately sold the Fraser herbarium to the Linnean Society in 1849.
-Fraser's younger son James Thomas directed the family nursery at Chelsea with his older brother until 1811 and then on his own until 1827.
-Fraser's grandson John became a member of the Royal Horticultural Society, attending meetings in 1877.

-Early life

 In 1770, five years before the American War of Independence and coincident with Captain James Cook's discovery of the eastern Australian coast, Fraser arrived in London as a young man to make his way in the city, at first following the trade of a hosier (a draper working with linen).
 He soon came to know the Chelsea Physic Garden, and it was through his visits there that he became inspired with a desire to advance horticulture in England.
 He married Frances Shaw on 21 June 1778 and settled down in a small shop in Paradise Bow, Chelsea.